tangnicholas/Scrollio/README.md

 # Scrollio

 Auto scrolls webpages at a reasonable pace.
-Made for Firefox Android, can be used on Firefox Desktop, should work for Chrome / Edge
+Made for Firefox Android, can be used on Firefox Desktop, should work for Chrome / Edge if you want to fork

 **Current Features**
 1. Customizable scrolling amount based on window size every 10s